vforv/generator-titan-ts/generators/app/templates/service/README.md

 Before you run server it is importante to set up env variables.

-There are 2 files .env and .env-test
+.env file is just for development

-.env file is for development and .env-test is for tests.
+In production env variables should be provided by cluster.

-.env files are not ment for production
+Also in production there should be CLUSTER=true env variable for service to work properly.

 ## Database